-Metals are popular and widely used because of their capabilities to withstand extreme conditions.
+Metals are popular and widely used because of their capability to withstand extreme conditions.
 Sustaining high temperature is one such ability.
-Furnaces, ignition nozzles, high-speed machinery, combustion engines, jet engines, and exhaust systems are consistently working at high temperatures that can cause melting of certain materials.
-Hence, melting temperature of metals is a selection criteria while choosing materials for high temperature applications.
-So, melting temperature of metals must be known prior to using it in specific application.
+Furnaces, ignition nozzles, high-speed machinery, combustion engines, jet engines, and exhaust systems are consistently working at high temperatures that can cause the melting of certain materials.
+Hence, the melting temperature of metals is a selection criterion when choosing materials for high-temperature applications.
+So, the melting temperature of metals must be known prior to use in a specific application.
 In this article, we will explore more about the melting point temperatures of various metals and alloys.

 A metal’s melting point temperature is defined as the lowest metal temperature at which the metal starts to transform from a solid phase into a liquid phase.
 Scientifically, it is known as the melting point temperature of materials.
 At the melting point temperature, the metal’s solid and liquid phase coexists in equilibrium.
 On application of more heat, the temperature will not increase till the complete solid phase transform into the liquid phase and thereafter temperature will grow again.

 The melting point temperature of a metal is one of the most important considerations for various industries as stated below: